gwdistsys18/dist-sys-practice/Docker/Basic.md

 ## Vitual Machines VS Containers

 Virtual machines and containers differ in several ways, but the primary difference is that containers provide a way to virtualize an OS so that multiple workloads can run on a single OS instance.
 With VMs, the hardware is being virtualized to run multiple OS instances.
 Containers’ speed, agility, and portability make them yet another tool to help streamline software development.

+1. Size

+2. Isolation

+   In VMs, each vm has a bundle of EFI, Kernel + INIT, user space, and it is a sandbox.

+   In containers, it is not secure enough

+3. Boot time

 ![](https://cdn-images-1.medium.com/max/2000/1*xNGfejkg9pQ16orB7VAIjA.png)